rvaidun/blog/_posts/2025-02-07-torrenting-for-noobs.md

 brew install timac/vpnstatus/vpnutil
 ```

 Now you need to manually add the VPN connection to macOS system settings.
 NordVPN provides a guide for how to do this [here](https://support.nordvpn.com/hc/en-us/articles/19921536696977-How-to-connect-to-NordVPN-with-IKEv2-IPSec-on-macOS#macOS-14-15).
-Once you have added the VPN connection, you can run the following script to connect to the VPN and start the download.
+Once you have added the VPN connection, you can use the following script as a wrapper to `transmission-remote` to connect to the VPN before starting the download:
 ```bash
 #!/bin/bash